mainsail-crew/mainsail/docs/themes/custom-css.md

 ---
 layout: default
 title: Custom CSS
-parent: Customizing
+parent: Theming
-nav_order: 99
+nav_order: 30
-permalink: /customizing/custom-css
+permalink: /theming/custom-css
 ---

-## Custom-CSS
+# Custom-CSS

 The custom.css file allows you to customize the appearance of Mainsail without the need of rebuilding it.
 All you need to do is to place a file